Clicky

 Learning Key

-The early versions of the Sea-Doo learning key limited the top speed to 35 mph.
-When iBR came around, the Sea-Doo could have the learning key programmed, using the normal key, to 5 different speeds as shown in the video below.
+The early versions of the learning key limited the top speed to 35 mph.
+When iBR came around, you could have the learning key programmed, using the normal key, to 5 unique speeds as shown in the video below.

 The learning key has become less common as other driving modes are easier for owners to understand and use.
 The great thing about the learning key is that it could not be overwritten or changed, so the rider could only go the speed the normal key set.